Skip to main content

 Core Components

-1. Vision Encoder: Processes multi-view image inputs
+1. Vision Encoder: Processes multi-view image inputs.

-2. State Encoder: Processes robot state information
+2. State Encoder: Processes robot state information.

-3. Transformer Decoder: Generates action sequences
+3. Transformer Decoder: Generates action sequences.

-4. Action Head: Outputs final action predictions
+4. Action Head: Outputs final action predictions.

 Key Parameters

-• Chunk Size: Number of actions predicted at once (typically 50-100)
+• Chunk Size: Number of actions predicted at once (typically 50-100).

-• Context Length: Length of historical observations
+• Context Length: Length of historical observations.

-• Hidden Dimension: Transformer hidden dimension
+• Hidden Dimension: Hidden dimension of the Transformer.

-• Number of Heads: Number of attention heads
+• Number of Heads: Number of attention heads.

-• Number of Layers: Number of Transformer layers
+• Number of Layers: Number of Transformer layers.

 Data Preparation